Fun for the whole family

 You will be walking from the parking area to your cabin over varied terrain.
 Pack your belongings in luggage that you and your family can manage carrying some distance, such as large backpacks or duffel bags.
 Wheeled suitcases do not work well on the trails to our cabins.

-As a Family Retreat, we anticipate you going to activities with your children and being responsible for them at all times.
+We anticipate you going to activities with your children and being responsible for them at all times.
 Counselors will be in some activity areas throughout the day to facilitate instruction, but will not be responsible for direct supervision.
 Each child will need an adult supervisor to participate in any activity, whether it is a staffed activity or self-guided activity.

 Yes, camp is lucky to have a T-1 line despite our rural location.
 That being said, bandwidth can become limited if everyone is online at once and may be spotty in some areas of camp.
 Internet access is only available in and around the Dining Hall.